GautamGupta/context-manager/readme.txt

 1. An example setup for a products section in a online shop

 == Changelog ==

+= 1.0.2 =
+* [Bugfix]: Body class and widget reactions caused an error when no rules were set up

 = 1.0.1 =
 * [Bugfix]: Invalid foreach warning when no rules were added in get_rules()